Proxy locations

 • domain: This parameter localizes the results by using a specific domain, for example, .com.

-• geo_location: Google Scraper API allows us to use any location for search;
+• geo_location: Google Scraper API allows us to set specific Google Maps locations for search;

 • start_page: Sets the search results page from which to start scraping.